XEDGit/memdetect/README.md

    - `--flags flag0 flag...`: Specify flags to use when compiling with gcc

+   - `--filter arg`: Specify a string which will filter out results from the output if arg is in the calling function

    - `--a arg0 arg...`: Specify arguments to run with the executable

+   - `--leaks-buff new_size`: Specify the size of the leaks report buffer, standard is 10000 (use only if the output tells you to)

  - ##### --fail: